Homosocialization

-Homosocialization or LGBT socialization is the process by which LGBT people meet, relate and become integrated in the LGBT community, especially with people of the same sexual orientation and gender identity, helping to build their own identity as well.
+Homosocialization or LGBT socialization is the process by which LGBTQ people meet, relate and become integrated in the LGBT community, especially with people of the same sexual orientation and gender identity, helping to build their own identity as well.

 Institutions

 High schools

 Gay–straight alliances (GSAs) started to appear in schools the 1980s.
 They were a way for the youth of the community to overcome seclusion and stigma in the school environment.
 Currently registered under the parent network GLSEN, there are over 3,000 clubs in the United States.

 The social climate of a school has a direct relationship to the health of the students, both physically and mentally.
-A 2003 survey of students revealed that 57% of people heard negative remarks; 69% felt unsafe; 31% had missed at least one day of school in the past month.
+A 2021 survey of students revealed that 68% of people heard negative remarks; 68% felt unsafe; 32% had missed at least one day of school in the past month, markers nearly unchanged from a similar study in 2003.

 Universities

 Higher education organizations that house LGBT/queer people can strengthen their systems for encouraging socialization through appropriate research within the student body.
 Not carrying out such research damages the life of students because an institution is unable to make sure it is keeping up-to-date on relevant issues.
 With continued research institutes can contribute to the bettering of life and success of their LGBT students.

 The last three decades have seen an increase in LGBT centers on college campuses.
 These centers are used to help students develop their identities on and off campus, with their intention being to promote and work towards building a more accepting and informed campus environment.
 The centers also frequently employ professionals who work to improve the campus life experience.